-- The donning of a Burger King uniform by Marty's brother, Dave, may have been a tribute to Lea Thompson's early acting gigs as a Burger King spokesperson, who also appeared alongside Elisabeth Shue, who would play Jennifer in Parts II and III.
+- Marty's brother Dave donning a Burger King uniform may have been a tribute to Lea Thompson's early acting gigs as a Burger King spokesperson.
+Incidentally, in those ads Thompson appeared alongside Elisabeth Shue, who would later play Jennifer in Part II and Part III.

 - Huey Lewis, playing the audition judge in 1985, tells Marty's band that they're "just too darn loud."
 The band was playing Lewis' own song, "The Power of Love."
 Better yet, the line was apparently improvised by him.

 - George tells Marty he'd rather watch Science Fiction Theatre than go to the dance.
 Michael J. Fox had to add a J. to his name because a Science Fiction Theatre actor named Michael Fox was in the Screen Actors Guild.

 - Actually Pretty Funny:

 - George laughs when Skinhead mocks Marty for wearing a "life preserver".

 - At a meta level, the real Ronald Reagan got such a kick out of Doc Brown's disbelief that he would be president that he asked the projectionist to roll back the reel and play it again.